TampereJS/tamperejs-org/README.md

 3. Use that to enable individuals, companies and **new startups**
 4. Get them to share what new they have learned

-And make it fun while doing all of the above.
+Make it fun while doing all of the above.

 ## Principles